 ii IP regimes

 The Netherlands offers a favourable tax regime for profits from qualifying IP developed by a Dutch taxpayer.
-Under this 'innovation box' regime, profits from the research and development (R&D) of qualifying assets are taxed at a lower CIT rate of 9 per cent (instead of 25 per cent) to the extent that the R&D profits exceed a threshold equal to the sum of the costs incurred to develop the IP.
+Under this 'innovation box' regime, profits from the R&D of qualifying assets are taxed at a lower CIT rate of 9 per cent (instead of 25 per cent) to the extent that the R&D profits exceed a threshold equal to the sum of the costs incurred to develop the IP.